-It isn't always easy to change the information being coded on the carton with a contact marking system.
-These printers can also be difficult to reconfigure if a new layout is required.
-Moreover, they don't indicate when they are running low on ink, or when they might have a printing problem.
+Contact marking systems aren't easy to change the information being coded on the carton, and they are difficult to reconfigure if a new layout is required.
+They also don't indicate when they are running low on ink, or when they might have a printing problem.
 If employees don't check, consumers will become the quality control point.

 Labeling is popular in Europe and many other areas of the world.
 Labels are printed and applied after the carton is closed.
-Label printers print a stream of labels prior to being applied to the carton.
-When there is a changeover, these labels have to be removed and discarded.
+The label printers print a stream of labels prior to applying to the carton.
+When there's a changeover, these labels have to be removed and discarded.
 This requires time and manpower, which decreases production efficiency.
 If the printer runs out of labels, the pack lane has to be stopped and an employee has to find labels and load the printer.
 In addition, the printer doesn't warn in advance that it's going to run out, further decreasing efficiency.

-Labeling systems are also susceptible to poor print quality, which usually manifests itself as thin lines in the print, making the print hard to read.
+Labeling systems are also susceptible to poor print quality, which usually manifests itself as thin lines in the print, making the printing hard to read.
 These lines can be caused by debris that is lodged between the printhead and the media or they can be caused by the printhead actually failing in different locations.
 If it's debris, this can be solved by cleaning the head, which takes time and stops packing or is part of the maintenance operation.
 If it's a failing printhead, then the head has to be changed.

 Getting the labels to stick and to be applied in the same location on the carton is also troublesome.

 The labels are not applied with a great deal of pressure, so they can fall off, especially if they are applied in the wrong location.
-Then the employees have to manually apply the label, which takes time, effort and a hand labeler.
+Then the employees have to hand label which takes time, effort and a hand labeler.
 CIJ and laser solutions eliminate all the hassle associated with labels, don't cause the packing lane to shutdown, produce very legible codes with minimal effort and mark directly on the material so the code can't fall off.
 What's the use of a traceability code label that's fallen off when there's a food recall?